williamouyang/okta.github.io/_source/docs/api/resources/groups.md

 ## Overview

-The Okta Groups API provides operations to manage your organization groups and their user members.
+The Okta Groups API provides operations to manage Okta groups and their user members for your organization.

+See [Importing and Using Groups in Okta](https://support.okta.com/help/articles/Knowledge_Article/92113353-Importing-and-Using-Groups-in-Okta) for more information on managing groups within Okta.

 ## Group Model